-23.02.2026
+23.02.2026 (Updated: 26.02.2026)

-Make UK has commented on the latest developments in US trade policy, after the announcement of a proposed 15% global tariff on imports.
+Make UK has commented on the latest developments in US trade policy, following the announcement of a proposed 15% global tariff on imports.
 The move has raised concerns among UK exporters about potential disruption and the need for greater clarity on how goods will be treated at the US border.

 Many UK exporters will be concerned at the further prospect of trade disruption to goods entering the US market.
 Stability, certainty and clarity are key cornerstones for global trade policy and for UK businesses who plan, invest and conduct trade with partners across the global economy, and particularly with customers in the United States.
 It’s now important UK exporters work with their US importers to maintain their trading relationships by working through customs guidance as it emerges.